Here’s an easy, Classic Rice Pilaf Recipe for you:

 - salt and pepper, to taste

-- 1 tablespoon finely chopped parsley, optional
+- 1 tablespoon finely chopped fresh parsley, optional

 - Melt the butter in a medium skillet over medium-low heat.
-Add pasta and onion; cook until the pasta is golden brown and the onion has softened.
-Add garlic and cook until fragrant (1 minute).
+Add the pasta and onion; cook until the pasta is golden brown and the onion has softened.
+Add the garlic and cook until fragrant (1 minute).
 Mix in the rice and chicken broth, turn heat to high and bring to a boil.
-Reduce heat to medium-low, cover and simmer for 20 to 25 minutes (until liquid is absorbed and the rice is tender).
+Reduce heat to medium-low, cover and simmer for 20 to 25 minutes (until the liquid is absorbed and the rice is tender).

 - Remove from heat, stir, and add salt and pepper to taste.
 Stir in parsley, if using.